khaihern/Tipper/README.md

 1. A slider can be used so there is no need to type out the amount
 2. 5 built in tip percentages options allows for faster calculations
 3. Split the cost among multiple parties
-4. All calculations can be done without the need the use of a keypad
+4. All calculations can be done without the need to use a keypad
 5. Calculator can be used offline without an internet connection after the web app is downloaded

 ## How to get it?